calvinmorett/gearcost/README.md

 # How 2
 1. install python version 3.6+
 2. install libraries below
-3. execute code, i.e. '> python gearcost.py'
+3. execute code, i.e. `python gearcost.py`
 4. input your magelo url from p1999
 5. get terminal and .txt file outputs, it will ask if you want a wiki code: type [yes] or [no].
 6. post on wiki